Michigan Makes Leadership Change in Women's Lacrosse

 Coach Jennifer Ulehla will lead the Wolverines in the program's inaugural season, which begins on Saturday (Feb.
 22) at Villanova, while the home opener at Oosterbaan Field House is slated for Friday, Feb.
 28.

-Ulehla (pronounced: YOU-luh-luh) was instrumental in laying the foundation for the program and recruiting the first signing class in program history, which was announced on Nov.
+Ulehla has been working tirelessly to build a championship culture since she was announced as the first head coach in program history on Sept.
+8, 2011.
+Upon arriving in Ann Arbor, Ulehla's first priority was to lay the foundation for the program and recruit the first signing class in program history, which was announced on Nov.
 21, 2012.

 Team One, which was comprised of a group of 27 freshmen, arrived on campus on Aug.
 28, 2013.
 Under Ulehla's guidance, Michigan compiled a 4-13 record in its first season as a Division I program, including the program's first win in a double-overtime thriller against UC Davis inside Michigan Stadium, 13-12, on March 30, 2014.
 The Wolverines competed in the American Lacrosse Conference (ALC) during the inaugural season.
 Under Ulehla's direction, three Wolverines garnered ALC Rookie of the Week accolades and freshman Anna Schueler was selected to the All-ALC second team in that first season.

 Ulehla joined the U.S. National Elite Team as an assistant coach in January 2006 and worked with the program for three and a half years.
 As the defensive coordinator, she played a critical role in the selection, preparation and training of the most talented lacrosse players in the nation.
 Ulehla experienced great success as an assistant coach on the international level with the United States winning the 2008 Prague Cup championship and proudly achieving a gold medal at the 2009 World Cup played the following summer in the Czech Republic.